MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Operating-System-Rolling-Upgrade.md

 6. Storage pools can be upgraded using the [Update-StoragePool](/powershell/module/storage/Update-StoragePool) PowerShell cmdlet - this is an online operation.

-Although we are targeting Private Cloud scenarios, specifically Hyper-V and Scale-out File Server clusters, which can be upgraded without downtime, the Cluster operating system rolling upgrade process can be used for any cluster role.
+Although we are targeting Private Cloud scenarios, specifically Hyper-V and Scale-out File Server clusters, which can be upgraded without downtime, the Cluster Operating System Rolling Upgrade process can be used for any cluster role.

 ## Restrictions / Limitations